MichaelHills/seizure-detection/README.md

 ./predict.py
 ```

+This will take at least 2 hours.
+Feel free to update the classifier's `n_jobs` parameter
+in `seizure_detection.py`.

 A submission file will be created under the directory specified by the `submission-dir` key
 in `SETTINGS.json` (default `submissions/`).